Alliance Rising: Plot summary

 Abrezio does not reveal that he has potential jump point coordinates for the Earth–Alpha run.
 They were discovered by a retired scientist on Alpha after trawling through data collected from slower-than-light ships traveling this route.
 Abrezio keeps the coordinates a secret because he fears that once Earth arrives, they will upset the balance of power in the region by monopolizing trade between the stations.
-But when Cruz threatens to take over Alpha, he sends the coordinates to Earth via the light-speed Stream.
+But when Cruz threatens to take over Alpha, Abrezio sends the coordinates to Earth via the light-speed Stream.
 He hopes that once Earth arrives, they will see how Alpha has deteriorated, will find that the very expensive Rights cannot jump, and will remove Cruz.
 However, things on Alpha worsen and Abrezio decides to speed up the delivery of the coordinates to Earth by sending an FTL ship, using the untested jump points.
 That will cut down the transmission time from six years via the Stream, to less than one.
 He pleads with Galway's captain Niall Monahan to undertake the dangerous trip.
 Abrezio assures him that by holding onto the coordinates, he will be the only FTL ship able to return to Alpha, and will be in a position to negotiate a good deal with Earth.

 Monahan agrees to undertake the risky run, and under a cloud of secrecy, sets off for Earth.
-But Cruz has gotten wind of Abrezio's plan and, after hiding on Galway with a handful of his staff, seizes control of the bridge.
-Ross Monahan, a navigator trainee on Galway, manages to escape with a copy of the jump points, and explains to Neihart and Abrezio that Cruz does not have the coordinates and is dependent on Galway's navigator to get the ship to Earth.
+But Cruz had gotten wind of Abrezio's plan and, after hiding on Galway with a handful of his staff, seizes control of the bridge.
+Ross Monahan, a trainee navigator on Galway, manages to escape with a copy of the jump points, and contacts Neihart and Abrezio and explains that Cruz does not have the coordinates and is dependent on Galway's navigator to get the ship to Earth.
 It becomes clear that Cruz wants to be the one to arrive at Earth with the coordinates and take the credit.